 - Abnormal neck muscle tissue thickening fibrosis.

-- Klippel-Feil syndrome, an uncommon birth disorder in which your baby’s neck vertebrae merge.
+- Klippel-Feil syndrome is an uncommon birth disorder in which your baby’s neck vertebrae merge.

 - Gastroesophageal reflux (GERD).